Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Abstract

 \section{Abstract}

 Consistency relations of large-scale structure offer a unique and powerful test of the weak equivalence principle (EP) on cosmological scales.
-If the EP is violated, different tracers will undergo different accelerations in response to a uniform gravitational field, and this loss of universality manifests as a dipole with a characteristic $1/K$ scale dependence in the squeezed limit of the bispectrum.
+If the EP is violated, different tracers will undergo different accelerations in response to a uniform gravitational field.
+In the context of large-scale structure, this loss of universality manifests as a dipole with a characteristic $1/K$ scale dependence in the squeezed limit of the bispectrum.
 In this work we show that such a violation can be identified with a particular anti-symmetric {modulation} in the local cross-power spectrum of distinct tracers.
 Based on this observation, we propose to test the EP using quadratic estimators as a more practical alternative to the conventional approach of directly estimating the bispectrum.
-We apply our quadratic estimator to a DESI-like survey and forecast constraints on the overall amplitude of EP violation.
-Including mildly nonlinear scales in our reconstruction ($k_\mrm{max}\simeq0.15\,h\,\mrm{Mpc}^{-1}$), we find that our estimator is competitive with the more exhaustive direct bispectrum approach.
-This means surveys like DESI can already benefit from the quadratic estimator approach.
+We apply our quadratic estimator to a DESI-like survey and forecast constraints on the overall amplitude of EP violation, finding that our estimator is competitive with the more exhaustive direct bispectrum approach.
+This shows that surveys like DESI can already benefit from the quadratic estimator approach.

 \setstretch{0.1}

 \setstretch{1.00}